Why We Send Our Children to St. Patrick School

 “We love that our children are surrounded by the Catholic faith, traditions, and culture during their education, sports, and social activities.
 We love that they are subject to the disciplines of a rigorous college-focused educational curriculum.
 We love that they are surrounded by educators and families who share our goals for the future of our children.“

-Other large families: Many other families contribute to the St. Patrick School family including: Pat Pohl and Lynn Wood, who have four children attending St. Pat’s: Rhiannon-8th, Colette-7th, Canaan-3rd, Cerelle-2nd; and another new family, Walter and Carolyn Kwiecinski who have seven children enrolled: William-11th, Kaitlyn-9th, Brian-7th, Claire-5th, Emma-3rd, Lily-Kindergarten, and Mary-Preschool.
+Other large families: Many other families contribute to the St. Patrick School family including: Pat Pohl and Lynn Wood, who have four children attending St. Pat’s; and the Heckman/Kwiecinski familywho have eight children enrolled.

 Principal Randy Hodge said, “I came from a large family, so did my wife.
 We are blessed to have these families at St. Patrick School.
 Currently, families pay a discounted rate for each additional child after the first, and any children past the fourth can attend St. Pat’s free of charge.
 We do this to make it possible now, as it was in the past, to provide Catholic education to all.”